EdWorkingPapers

 School Segregation in the Era of Color-blind Jurisprudence and School Choice

 … The decades-long resistance to federally imposed school desegregation entered a new phase at the turn of the new century, when federal courts stopped pushing … dictum, we examine the ways in which households and policymakers took actions that had the effect of reducing …The decades-long resistance to federally imposed school desegregation entered a new phase at the turn of the new century, when federal courts stopped pushing racial balance as a remedy for past segregation, adopting in its place a color-blind approach in judging local school districts’ assignment plans.
-Using data that span 1998 to 2016 from North Carolina, one of the first states to come… more →
+Using data that span 1998 to 2016 from North Carolina, one of the first states to come under… more →

 Pinpointing Persistence in Alternative STEM Pipelines: Evidence from a Novel Coding and Apprenticeship Program

 … The shortage of STEM workers, particularly in computer science, is compounded by the underrepresentation of women and certain minoritized racial/ethnic groups in these fields.
 Efforts to address worker shortages and broaden participation include …The shortage of STEM workers, particularly in computer science, is compounded by the underrepresentation of women and certain minoritized racial/ethnic groups in these fields.
 Efforts to address worker shortages and broaden participation include improving traditional STEM education pathways and creating alternative pathways.
-While persistence has been examined in traditional STEM pathways,… more →
+While persistence has been examined in traditional STEM pathways, less… more →

 School Turnaround in a Pandemic: An Examination of the Outsized Implications of COVID-19 for Low-Performing Schools and Their Communities